Cambodia travel advice

 Tipping is very much the norm in Cambodia, especially in the service industry and you should be prepared to tip guides, drivers and porters who assist you during your stay.

-As a guideline if you are travelling alone we would recommend that you tip your guide $7 per day.
-If travelling in a couple you should offer $10 per couple per day.
-If you are travelling in a group of 3-4 then tipping between $15-20 per group per day is about right.
+As a guideline if you are traveling alone we would recommend that you tip your guide $7 per day.
+If traveling in a couple you should offer $10 per couple per day.
+If you are traveling in a group of 3-4 then tipping between $15-20 per group per day is about right.
 For groups larger than four allow an increase roughly equating to 10% more for each additional person in the group.
 For your driver please tip around half of the total tip given to your guide.
-If your itinerary is more intensive and incorporates more specialised elements such as trekking then increase these guidelines by 20% or more depending on your satisfaction level.
+If your itinerary is more intensive and incorporates more specialized elements such as trekking then increase these guidelines by 20% or more depending on your satisfaction level.
 Higher tips are very welcome for exceptional guides.

 For porters a tip of $1 per person per bag is appropriate and it is useful to have several dollar bill notes to hand for your convenience, alternatively an equivalent amount in local currency will suffice.